 But usually I will write something about it.
 Just so I know it didn’t break pattern.
 And I will cry, because it evokes feelings I don’t quite understand.

-I think back, and I can't see the home I lived in as a child.
-I can't see the furnishings, the way the house looked outside.
+When I think back, I can’t visualize the home I lived in as a child.
+I can’t see the furnishings, the way the house looked outside.
 The memories did not come away with me.

 I can hear the rocking of chairs on a porch.
 I can see a large garden which is where we got most of our food.
 Sometimes I think I can smell fruit cobbler baking in an oven.
 The rest is just gone.